“The creative mind plays with the objects it loves.”

 Psychological Types, p.
 123

-Can intense practice be both productive and playful?
+Can deliberate practice be both productive and playful?

-That is, can we zero in on specific tasks in practice and feel exuberant at the same time?
+That is, can we zero in on specific tasks in practice, work intensely, and feel exuberant at the same time?

 Absolutely!
 And I think we’re at our most creative when we do.

-Here are 4 ways that we can bring playfulness to deliberate practice.
+Here are 4 ways that we can bring playfulness to deliberate music practice.

 4 Ways to Bring Playfulness to Deliberate Practice